aurelia/aurelia/packages/__tests__/integration/test-plan.md

 - `ref` binding
   - DOM element: to HTML table to mark selection of rows (CSS class is added to row)
   - View-model: to Grid view model to programmatically select rows (this needs to be done in client code)
+- `array-observer`, `collection-length-observer` due to change in collection due to add and remove actions

 ##### Pagination